Casual Professional

 College of Science and Engineering

-Georgina Tilly-Scholes is a Doctor of Philosophy (PhD) candidate at Flinders University under the supervision of Prof Jim Mitchell, Prof Howard Fallowfield, Dr Giles Best (FHMRI), and Dr James Paterson (SA Water) within the Microbial Systems Laboratory (MSL).
-She is passionate about advancing environmental microplastic research by flow cytometry and autofluorescence.
+Georgina Tilly-Scholes is a Doctor of Philosophy (PhD) candidate at Flinders University under the supervision of Dr Giles Best (FHMRI) and Dr James Paterson (SA Water).
+She is currently researching the detection of microplastics by their autofluorescence and the technique of flow cytometry.

 As her PhD journey progresses, Georgina looks forward to expanding her knowledge of microplastics and remaining an active volunteer in the Flinders and local community.